LucasHasting/KDL-DL-Project/README.md

 <directory of python installation>/Lib/site-packages/retro/data/stable/
 ```

-Go back to the terminal/cmd window and run the following command, replace directory with the location of the KirbysDreamLand-GameBoy folder (on windows, replace python with python.exe):
+Go back to the terminal/cmd window and run the following command, replace directory with the location of the KirbysDreamLand-GameBoy folder (on windows powershell, replace python with python.exe):

 ```sh
 python -m retro.import <directory>
 ```

 Now, you can open idle (python version 8.0) and open->run project.py to execute the project.

+## Build Instructions - The API (Future Work)
+The API is designed to work with the project, so ensure the project has been built first.
+Next, ensure the latest python version (64-bit) is installed, it can be installed [here](https://www.python.org/downloads/)